 - In private clubs or establishments.

 - During the course of employment by a licensed producer, wholesaler or retailer.

 Many of the states that specifically prohibit drinking alcohol by those under age 21 have a variety of exceptions.

-Some states allow underage consumption when a family member consents and/or is present.
-States vary widely regarding which relatives must consent or be present.
+Some states allow underage drinking when a family member consents and/or is present.
+States vary widely vary about which relatives must consent or be present.
 Also, in what conditions those under 21 may drink.

 Some states permit underage drinking on private property.
 In some states those under 21 may drink in any private location.
 In others, it’s only in private residences, or only in the home of a parent or guardian.
 Sometimes underage drinking requires the presence and/or consent of a parent or legal-age spouse.

 The following map shows exceptions to the minimum age of 21 for drinking alcohol.